 In its latest Morbidity and Mortality Weekly Report, the U.S. Centers for Disease Control and Prevention (CDC) indicates that, according to a recent survey, at least one out of every 25 drivers admitted to falling asleep while driving during the past month.
 The survey involved more than 92,000 people from ten U.S. states and Puerto Rico, and addressed issues like binge drinking, seat belt use, sleep and smoking habits, in an effort to identify key factors that may contribute to fatal drowsy driving accidents.
 The survey participants were asked a series of questions, including how many hours of sleep they get each night and how often they “nod off” while driving or during a normal work day.

 Deadly Consequences of Drowsy Driving

 According to the survey responses, 4% of respondents reported falling asleep while driving during the previous month, and those with binge drinking habits were found to be more likely to be tired behind the wheel.
 Lack of sleep was also found to be a potential contributing factor to fatal drowsy driving accidents, and the CDC report indicated that respondents who typically slept less than five hours a day reported driving drowsy more often than those who got at least six hours of sleep each night.
-The report found that drivers who got fewer hours of sleep were also less likely to wear their seat belt behind the wheel.
+The report found that drivers who got fewer hours of sleep were also less likely to obey Georgia's seat belt laws and wear their belt behind the wheel.